edgarmkrtchyan/chat-frontend/README.md

-# Chat Frontend
+# socket.io based Chat

 # What is it

-This application is a socket.io based chat.
-It allows users to chat in the given Chat Room.
+This application is a socket.io based Chat.
+It allows users to send messages to each other in the given Chat Room.

 ## How does it work

-The chat initiates the session if it's supplied a userName and a chatRoom in the query parameters (done in query parameters for simplicity sake).
-When the users join the Chat room, a notification is fired to the rest of the participants letting them know that new users joined.
+The chat initiates the session if it's supplied a userName and a chatRoom in the query parameters (done in query parameters for simplicity's sake).
+When the users join the Chat room, a notification is fired from the name of Administration to the rest of the participants letting them know that new user joined.
+The same way, when the user leaves the chat (closes the browser window) - a notification is sent to the Chat participants letting them know that the user left.

-The users can send chat messages to each others.
-There's also a smileys support.
+Smileys are supported.
 Each smiley such as :) or ;) will be converted to a smiley image.

 The Chat also has a Settings section where the users can change the following settings: